couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

          "hobbies":["surfing"]
         }

-    You can perform a query with `FROM` and `AS` to get any children from the first contact retrieved:
+    You can perform a query with `FROM` and `AS` to get the name of the first child listed in each document in the contacts bucket:

         SELECT children[0].name AS kid
         	FROM contacts